- DoH Better Business Cases NI User Guide and Approval Procedures;

 Policy Advisers; Property Experts and Commissioners

 Commercial/Procurement Expertise (e.g. CPD-HP, BSO PaLS or a relevant CoPE)

 Departmental Finance Division

 Better Business Cases NI is the primary guide for Northern Ireland Departments on the appraisal, evaluation, approval and management of policies, programmes and projects - the essential elements in the cycle of expenditure planning and service delivery.

 The Better Business Cases NI website contains a range of other pieces of supplementary guidance.
-Much of this has been carried forward from NIGEAE and updated where appropriate.
-The website also contains several pieces of new supplementary guidance, covering areas such as Outcomes Based Accountability (OBA), distributional objectives or consequences and social value.
+The website also contains several pieces of new supplementary guidance, covering areas such as Outcomes Based Accountability (OBA), distributional objectives or consequences, social value, proportionate effort and environmental considerations.

 In addition, the website also contains a number of other items of supporting material that appraisers may find useful when developing a business case.
-These include a ‘Best Practice Guide’ to business cases, a ‘Plain English Guide’, as well as a checklist to what should be included in a business case.
+These include a ‘Best Practice Guide’ to business cases, a ‘Plain English Guide’, as well as business case checklists.

 It is important to view the business case process as a tool for achieving value for money, which plays a supportive role in the expenditure approval decision making process rather than a hurdle to be overcome in the desire to spend money.

 A number of Business Case pro formas have been developed based on the Better Business Cases guidance and can be accessed at the link below:

 These business case pro formas are for use when appraising smaller and more straightforward expenditure proposals, in general up to the value of £2 million.
 There are also templates for Strategic Outline Cases (SOC), Full Business Cases (FBC), contract extensions, office accommodation projects and proposals to engage an external resource.